Former USC star Reggie Bush plans defamation lawsuit against NCAA

 The NCAA didn’t immediately respond to Bush’s lawsuit.

-“Not only is it not true, but there is no evidence even to support that claim,” Bush said.
+“Not only is it not true, but there is no evidence to even support that claim,” Bush said.
 “It wasn’t even part of the initial NCAA investigation, so this is a new accusation as far as I’m concerned.
 That’s what this lawsuit is about.
-It’s about truth, getting the facts out, and holding the NCAA accountable, which I think is maybe the first time in my memory that this has happened; someone holding them accountable for their actions and what they’ve done in regard to me and other players as well.”
+It’s about truth, getting the facts out and holding the NCAA accountable, which I think is maybe the first time in my memory that this has happened, someone holding them accountable for their actions and what they’ve done in regards to me and other players as well.”

 Two years ago, after NCAA athletes were given the right to profit off their name, image and likeness rights, the Heisman Trust issued a statement saying it would look “forward to welcoming (Bush) back to the Heisman family” if the NCAA formally restored its recognition of Bush’s accomplishments.
 The NCAA subsequently issued the statement that sparked Bush’s lawsuit.